jacopotarantino/crowdfunding/readme.txt

 = 0.7: X =

 * New: Funding types -- Fixed (default) or flexible funding.
 Allow a higher commission to be set on flexible funding.
-* New: Settings to specifiy the page that contains the frontend submission shortcode, as well as an FAQ page.
+* New: Settings to specify the page that contains the frontend submission shortcode, as well as an FAQ page.

 = 0.6: March 18 =